 Occasionally I like to get on Expedia and browse the bundle deal offers.
 This past month I was shocked to find a roundtrip flight from JFK to the Galapagos with 7 hotel nights included for less than $1500!
 I mean I know there are many things to do with a $1500 tax return, but visiting the Galapagos seems like the best option out there.
 In case you didn’t know, these islands are home to some of the highest levels of endemism than anywhere else on earth!
 They are located 906 km off the coast of Ecuador, which by itself is also a great destination.
 If your return this year wasn’t quite in the $1500 price range, then try traveling to mainland Ecuador itself, I was able to explore the country for less that $400.

-Bali may not be that accessible to North American travelers, but for those in the Eastern Hemisphere this Indonesian island has many budget flights flying to it.
+Bali may not be that accessible to North American travelers, but for those in the Eastern Hemisphere, this Indonesian island has many budget flights flying to it.
 Bali has long been a hot travel destination and has even been coined “The island of the Gods.”
 From the Nasi Goreng and avocado smoothies to the rolling hills, mountains, rice paddies, sandy beaches, and even to the white water rafting and volcano hiking for adrenaline junkies Bali truly has it all.
 The best part has yet to be mentioned.
 Bali is extremely affordable, with villas like this for as low as $20.
+Check our more of our favorite Bali hotels here.

 Disclosure: Some of the links in this post are “affiliate links.”
 If you go on to buy an item a small percentage helps us keep the lights on.
 As always, we only recommend products or services that we know and trust.